Justin King (guitarist): Background and current activities

 King attended Marist High School, before attending South Eugene High School.
 He dropped out of high school as a sophomore and entered the San Francisco Art Institute to study painting.
-He began playing drums and guitar around age 14 and wrote and performed songs with his current bassist, Drew Dresman.
+He began playing drums and guitar around age 14 and wrote and performed songs with one of his bassists Troy Sicotte.
 King began to focus on acoustic guitar at age 19, and in 1999 he released his self-titled album, followed by Opening in 2000.
 In 2001, King recorded "Le Bleu".

 King returned to the US and began construction on his own studio "Blackberry Hill".
 The studio took about two years to complete during which time King toured the country as a solo guitarist opening for James Taylor, B. B. King, Diana Krall, North Mississippi All-Stars, Al Green and others.
 Just after building Blackberry Hill King recorded another instrumental record, "I-XII".
-Shortly after that King started a band with James West (later replaced by Nadir Jeevanjee), Troy Sicotte (later replaced by Drew Dresman), and Ehren Ebbage (later replaced by Chris Plank).
+Years prior to that, King started a band with James West (later replaced by Nadir Jeevanjee), Troy Sicotte (later replaced by Drew Dresman), and Ehren Ebbage (later replaced by Chris Plank) "Justin King and the Apologies".
 The band toured the country for about one year before being signed to a major label record deal with Epic Records in 2006.

-The band recorded the self-titled "Justin King and the Apologies" record at King's Blackberry Hill studio as well as studios in Los Angeles, New York, and San Francisco.
+The band recorded the self-titled record at King's Blackberry Hill studio as well as studios in Los Angeles, New York, and San Francisco.
 The band broke up around the end of 2007.